sa64r/sa64r/README.md

 ## 👯 I’m looking to collaborate on

-- AI first projects ideally building AI agents that can help solve real world problems
+- AI first projects, ideally building AI agents that can help solve real world problems

 ## 💬 Ask me about